r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br />

 <blockquote>Auto-run scripts are great when you need to persiste fast your payload automatically.
-This next example demonstrates how to use resource scripts to successfully persiste a payload in target system and clean tracks (timestomp & clearev) using meterpreter core commands</blockquote>
+This next example demonstrates how to use resource scripts to successfully persiste a payload in target system and clean tracks (timestomp & clearev) using meterpreter core commands written inside one resource script.</blockquote>

 - **Resource script to elevate session, migrate, persiste payload and clear tacks::**`[bash prompt]`<br />